pipobscure/pipobscure/_posts/2015-02-06-confrontingbabble-on-take-the-institutionalized.markdown

 ---
 layout: post
-title: "> Take the institutionalized religious business…including its tax benefits…_**out**_ of unsubstantiated…and unsubstantiatable…conjecture…about
+title: "Take the institutionalized religious business…including its tax benefits…_**out**_ of unsubstantiated…and unsubstantiatable…conjecture…about
   the theoretical possibility of an undefined, and undefinable god-thingy existing… somewhere… but not specifically, verifiably specifiable…"